El Hombre Redimido: Background

 In 1956, under the administration of Ponce mayor Andrés Grillasca Salas, the park was renovated and enlarged to include an obelisk and the statue.

 Description

+Obelisco a la libertad (Obelisk to freedom).

 Built in 1956 to be part of the renovation and enlargement of the park that had stood there since the 1890s, El Hombre Redimido was designed by Victor M. Cott (b.
 1898, Collores, Juana Díaz, Puerto Rico) and is forged in bronze.
 Victor Cott himself modeled for the statue on its knees and the bronze statue was subsequently forged in the United States.
 It is approximately four feet high.
 It was restored in 2006.